The City of London Corporation supports humanitarian aid in Ukraine

 The built environment is documented through archives of construction firms, important registries of building control case files, plans and drawings series created by the architects, engineers, surveyors and planning departments of the Greater London Council and predecessors the London County Council, Middlesex County Council and Metropolitan Board of Works, and also through records of the City of London Corporation.

-Additional sources include over 250,000 images in photograph library, printed maps of London from the sixteenth century, thematic maps including bomb damage, prints, watercolours, etchings showing the changing face of London over the last 300 years.
+Additional sources include The London Picture Archive, containing over 250,000 images in photograph library, printed maps of London from the sixteenth century, thematic maps including bomb damage, prints, watercolours, etchings showing the changing face of London over the last 300 years.

 Records offer a comprehensive picture from social housing estates, Thames wharves and high-rise City offices to windmills, farmhouses and pigeon-lofts.
 They cover London landmarks such as: